ibadetazemi/SQL-Project/cleaning_data.md

 SELECT id, name, email, year, country,
 IF(state IN ('Not Applicable', 'N/A'), NULL, state) AS state_clean
-FROM customers
+FROM accounts

 3)Type conversion:

-SELECT CAST(birth_date AS DATE) AS birthdate FROM customers
+SELECT CAST(birth_date AS DATE) AS birthdate FROM persons

 4) Clean missing data:

 SELECT *
-FROM orders
+FROM sales
-WHERE orderid IS NULL
+WHERE salesid IS NULL

-SELECT * FROM customers WHERE year IS NOT NULL
+SELECT * FROM userid WHERE year IS NOT NULL

 SELECT
 CASE
-WHEN year IS NULL THEN (SELECT AVG(year) FROM customers),year) ELSE year
+WHEN year IS NULL THEN (SELECT AVG(year) FROM accounts),year) ELSE year
 END
-FROM customers
+FROM accounts

-SELECT city, region FROM customers
+SELECT city, region FROM accounts
 GROUP BY city, region

-COALESCE(customer_id, company, 'missing')
+COALESCE(products, company, 'missing')

 5) Clean outliers:

-SELECT age FROM customers WHERE age >= 18 AND age <= 99
+SELECT age FROM accounts WHERE age >= 18 AND age <= 99

 6) Validate:

-SELECT * FROM customers
+SELECT * FROM sales